“Our main duty to music is to create it.”(Igor Stravinisky)

 Kevin O’Connell was born in Derry and began composing when he was twelve.
 He studied composition with Redmond Friel (1907-1979) before completing a music degree at Trinity College Dublin.
 He subsequently taught composition there and at Queen’s University Belfast.

-Kevin O'Connell was artistic director of the 2005 RTÉ Living Music Festival and is a member of Aosdána, Ireland’s academy of creative artists.
+O’Connell is a member of Aosdána, Ireland’s academy of creative artists.